 Elena Messina is the group leader of the Manipulation & Mobility Systems Group of the Intelligent Systems Division (ISD) at the National Institute of Standards and Technology (NIST).
-Her current responsibilities include managing the Engineering Laboratory's Robotic Systems for Smart Manufacturing Program, which is focused on advancing the capabilities of collaborative robots through the definition of performance requirements, metrics, test methods, tools, and testbeds.
+Her current responsibilities include managing the Engineering Laboratory's Measurement Science for Manufacturing Robotics Program, which is focused on advancing the capabilities of collaborative robots through the definition of performance requirements, metrics, test methods, tools, and testbeds.
 She is internationally recognized for her work in the development of performance metrics and evaluation methodologies for robotic and autonomous systems.
 Elena founded key efforts to develop test methodologies for measuring performance of robots, which range from long-term use of robotic competitions to drive innovation to consensus standards for evaluating robotic components and systems.

 Prior to joining NIST in 1994, Elena worked in private industry.
 She held several management and development positions at the Structural Dynamics Research Corporation, focusing on geometric and solid modeling products.
 As an engineer in the Industrial Robot Division of Cincinnati Milacron, she received patents for her innovations in robotic arc welding and trajectory planning.
 While working on her Bachelor's in Engineering Science at the University of Cincinnati, Elena co-oped at Argonne National Laboratory and the NASA Johnson Space Center.